Matcha bowls (Chawan in Japanese)

 These include the Kyo Chawan , known for their finesse and refined patterns, and the Hira Chawan , which are wider and open to allow the matcha to cool quickly.

-Choosing a bowl according to the seasons allows you to optimize the tasting of matcha and reinforce harmony with its environment.
+Choosing a bowl according to the seasons allows you to optimize the tasting of matcha and strengthen harmony with your environment.

 HIRA Chawan